-PhD Studentships at UCL's Centre for Doctoral Training in Data Intensive Science in Astrophysics or High Energy Physics
+PhD Studentships in Astrophysics or High Energy Physics

-PhD admissions inquiries can be addressed to PhD Admission Tutor, Prof Serena Viti.
+PhD admissions inquiries can be addressed to the PhD Admission Team at, firstname.lastname@example.org.
 However it's likely that many questions will be answered in these pages so please read through before contacting us.

 Applicants whose first language is not English should note the additional requirements in respect of this (given the continued Covid-19 situation there is also now the option to take the language test online).
 Please note that unless you satisfy the requirements mentioned above the department cannot offer you a PhD position (i.e. we are not allowed to make exceptions).
-We strongly advise that you check whether you meet the requirements, and take any necessary tests such as the IELTS, before making an application; or, if this is not possible, no later than the date of interviews.
+We strongly advise that you check whether you meet the requirements, and take any necessary tests such as the IELTS, before making an application (; or, if this is not possible, no later than the date of interviews.

-We do not assign projects at the time of the offer.
-However, to get a flavour of the type of projects on offer in the other areas, you can have a look at the list of projects assigned to the current cohort of DIS students here.
+To get a flavour of the type of projects on offer in the other areas, you can have a look at the list of projects assigned to the current cohort of DIS students here.
 You can also see the profiles of the currents students enrolled in the Centre here.

 Applicants interested in a wider range of non-CDT based research projects in the both the High Energy Physics and Astrophysics groups, need to also apply directly to the respective groups for consideration.
 Further details on dedicated studentships can be found here for the High Energy Physics group.
 Details about undertaking PhDs in the Astrophysics area can be found here, with the Astrophysics group page here and PhD opportunities for the MSSL group are here.